-2. Image sensing, pixel arrays, CCD cameras, image coding
+2. Pixel arrays, CCD / CMOS sensors, image coding

-- ▶ A CCD video camera contains a dense array of independent sensors, which convert incident photons focused by the lens onto each point into a charge proportional to the light energy there. - ► The local charge is "coupled" (hence CCD) capacitively to allow a voltage (V=Q/C) to be read out in a sequence scanning the array. - ► The number of pixels (picture elements) ranges from a few 100,000 to many millions (e.g. 6 MegaPixel) in an imaging array that is about 1 cm2 in size, so each pixel sensing element is only about 3 microns in width. - ▶ The photon flux into such small catchment areas is a factor limiting further increases in resolution by simply building denser imaging arrays.
-Note also that 3 microns is only six times larger than the wavelength of a photon of light in middle of the visible spectrum (yellow $\sim 500$ nanometers or nm), so quantum mechanics already limits the further resolution possible in sensors sized about 1 cm2.
+- ► CCD / CMOS cameras contains dense arrays of independent sensors, which convert incident photons focused by the lens onto each point into a charge proportional to the light energy there. - ▶ The local charge is "coupled" (hence CCD) capacitively to allow a voltage (V=Q/C) to be read out in a sequence scanning the array.
+CMOS sensors are simpler, cheaper, and consume only about 1% as much power as CCD sensors, which are more sensitive. - ► The number of pixels (picture elements) ranges from a few 100,000 to many millions (e.g. 6 MegaPixel) in an imaging array that is about 1 cm2 in size, so each pixel sensing element is only about 3 microns in width. - The photon flux into such small catchment areas is a factor limiting further increases in resolution by simply building denser imaging arrays.
+Note also that 3 microns is only six times larger than the wavelength of a photon of light in middle of the visible spectrum (yellow ~ 500 nanometers or nm), so quantum mechanics already limits the further resolution possible in sensors sized about 1 cm2.